 We also offer an Early Bird Special price of $1,500.
 To qualify, payment in full must be received at least 30 days before class begins.

 Michael Hess is a western yogi in the Tibetan Buddhist tradition.
 He has been meditating for 25 years and teaches practitioners at all levels of experience, including meditation and yoga teachers, individual clients, groups and corporate workshops in the USA and overseas.
 He recently completed a one year solitary meditation retreat at a Buddhist monastery in the Himalayas.
-He is authorized by Yoga Alliance as an RYT 200 instructor.
+He is certified by Yoga Alliance as a 200 RYT instructor.

 Our Meditation Teacher Training Program is a comprehensive 100 hour classroom course taught for aspiring teachers as well as practitioners at all levels of experience.
 Our 2019 MTT program is in session and will end in April 2020.
 Our 2020 program will be offered online and will be module based.

 We offer personal meditation coaching, either one-on-one, or for small groups of family or friends.
 Coaching sessions can take place at Discovering Mind teaching locations or the client's location.
-Please contact us to schedule a free introductory call at no cost or obligation.
+Please contact us to schedule a free introductory call.

 We offer weekly individual and group meditation classes at various locations as well as online via Zoom.
 We currently offer weekly classes at yoga studios, therapy practices, corporate and government offices in the greater Washington, DC metro area.